Dr Ruth Page

 - (2002) Evaluation in Childbirth Narratives told by Women and Men.
 Discourse Studies 4 (1): 99-116.

-- (forthcoming) “Dimensions of Visitor Experience in the Threshold: Analysing Evaluation.”
+- (2018) “Dimensions of Visitor Experience in the Threshold: Analysing Evaluation.”
 In Museum Thresholds: The Design and Media of Arrival.
-Co-edited with Ross Parry and Alex Moseley, London: Routledge.
+Co-edited with Ross Parry and Alex Moseley.
+London: Routledge.

 - (2015) “Between the Big and the Small: Analysing Identity and Interaction in Digital Contexts.”
 In The Handbook of Digital Communication.
 Edited by Alexandra Georgakopoulou and Tereza Spilioti.
 London: Routledge.